 If you are new here then let me introduce myself.
 My name is Tiffany and I’m a new mom who recently quit her job to be a work from home online entrepreneur.
 I have no regrets about leaving my job behind; however, it did mean that my husband and I had to get serious about our spending habits to thrive (not just survive) on one income.

 So, what things do we not buy to save us money?

 I’m glad you asked!

-15 THINGS I QUIT BUYING TO SAVE MONEY
+15 THINGS TO QUIT BUYING TO SIMPLIFY FAMILY LIFE & SAVE MONEY

 This post contains affiliate links, please see the disclosure policy for more information.

 1. MANICURES AND PEDICURES